 Black-legged kittiwake

-The kittiwake (Rissa tridactyla) obtains its food from the sea surface and hence functions as an indicator for this part of the marine ecosystem.
-This pelagic gull comprises a large proportion of the sea birds, in terms of both biomass and food consumption, and is dispersed over the whole of Svalbard and the rest of the Arctic.
+The black-legged kittiwake (Rissa tridactyla) obtains its food from the sea surface and hence functions as an indicator for this part of the marine ecosystem.
+This pelagic gull constitutes a large proportion of the seabirds, both in terms of biomass and food consumption, and is widespread across Svalbard and the rest of the Arctic.

 What is being monitored?